-Colorado man found dead in elevator called for help twice
+Elderly man found dead in elevator had called for help twice but no one came

 “How he got in there and when he got in there is obviously what we’re trying to figure out,” said John White, spokesman for Denver police.

-Komisarchik’s decomposing body was found Aug.
-2, when elevator repair workers discovered the body after multiple residents of the apartment complex reported the stench.

-He was last seen was last seen wearing pajamas at on July 5 at a nearby nursing facility.
+He was last seen was last seen wearing pajamas on July 5 at a nearby nursing facility.

-Komisarchik’s disappearance prompted the distribution of missing persons posters a search of five ponds near the apartment complex by firefighters to try to find him.
+Komisarchik’s disappearance prompted the distribution of missing persons posters as well as a search of five ponds near the apartment complex by firefighters to try to find him.

 The emergency notification system apparently did not specify the exact elevator making the emergency call, but an investigation continues, said Denver Police spokesman Doug Schepman.